[Online] Contemplative Arts: The Magnificent Display of Awake Mind

 Once a Month, on a Sunday

-at 4 pm Atlantic/3 Eastern
+at 4 pm Atlantic/3 pm Eastern

 Starting Sunday, Sept 20

-Occasional Open Space workshops and Presentations TBA
+Occasional Open Space Pop-Ups: workshops and presentations TBA

 Location: DDL Online